Moving around the city

 The best option for a longer ride through the city or a few day long stay in Poznań is a 24-hours or a 3-days ticket.
 The other alternative is a Poznań City Card.

-The map below shows the district of Poznań where tariff zones are marked (colors: A - green, B - red, C - yellow) and towns crossed by the bus lines organized by ZTM.
+The map below shows the district of Poznań where tariff zones are marked (colors: A - green, B - red, C - yellow, D - blue) and towns crossed by the bus lines organized by ZTM.